 “MistaJam, is the golden boy of Radio 1 bosses Andy Parfitt and Ben Cooper, having just begun his own two hour Saturday night show… But he is also taken seriously by his musical peers.”
 Ian Burrell, Independent

-Hear MistaJam on BBC Radio 1 and 1Xtra on Saturday from 7pm - 9 pm, and on BBC Radio 1Xtra, Monday to Thursday between 7pm-10pm with Your Key to the Underground.
+Hear MistaJam on BBC Radio 1 and 1Xtra on Saturday from 7pm - 9 pm, and on BBC Radio 1Xtra, Monday to Thursday between 7pm-10pm.